Iranian Jews compelled to mourn Nasrallah's death amid oppressive climate

 Rabbi Pini Dunner, from the Beverly Hills Synagogue which has a huge Iranian community, told Iran International that “Iran's Jewish community lives in fear of persecution if they don't align themselves with the regime's warped views."

-The community, the Middle East's largest outside Israel with around 5-8,000 remaining, has been forced to issue a statement criticizing Israel and America for the killing of the Hezbollah leader.
+The community, the Middle East's largest outside Israel with around 5-8,000 remaining, was compelled to issue a statement criticizing Israel and America for the killing of the Hezbollah leader.

 "What choice do they have?
 It tells you everything you need to know about how unsafe and insecure the Jewish community feels in Iran," he added.